Review

 Book description and contents

-Deep Learning is an exhaustive and heavy book, aimed to make its readers experts in almost every subject surrounding an Artificial Neural Network.
+No products found. is an exhaustive and heavy book, aimed to make its readers experts in almost every subject surrounding an Artificial Neural Network.
 It is not a book for the faint of heart, so those who prefer a lighter or more practical approach to learning should probably look for another text like Deep Learning from Scratch by Seth Weidman.
 Having said this, the current book by Goodfellow, Bengio and Courville, if internalised will make you able to understand, fully comprehend, and debug neural networks with the highest possible confidence.

 The contents of the book are the following: